On Composite Quantum Hypothesis Testing: Proof of main result

-where $H(\rho):=-\tr\left[\rho\log\rho\right]$ denotes the von Neumann entropy, the first equality holds by an application of Carath\'edory's theorem with $N\leq\poly(n)$ (Lem.~\ref{carat}), and the first inequality by a quasi-convexity property of the von Neumann entropy (Lem.~\ref{caratentropy}).
-(All other steps are elementary.)
-Since the above argument holds for all $\nu\in\cS$ the claim follows. \end{proof}
+where the first equality holds by an application of Carath\'edory's theorem with $N\leq(n+1)^{2d^2}$ (Lemma \ref{carat}), and the first inequality by an almost-convexity property of the von Neumann entropy (Lemma \ref{caratentropy}).
+All other steps are elementary.
+Since the above argument holds for all $\nu\in\cS$, the claim follows. \end{proof}